-The RDF index most similar to our solution is HDT-FoQ (Focused on Querying) [12, 17], a trie-based solution that exploits the skewed structure of RDF graphs to reduce space occupancy while supporting fast querying.
+The RDF index most similar to our solution is HDT-FoQ (Focused on Querying) [20], [10], a trie-based solution that exploits the skewed structure of RDF graphs to reduce space occupancy while supporting fast querying.
 The HDT-FoQ format includes a header, detailing logical and physical metadata, the dictionary, encoding all the unique entities occurring in the triples as integers, and the set of triples encoded in a single SPO trie data structure.
-In order to support predicate-based retrieval, the second level of the trie is represented with a wavelet tree [15].
+In order to support predicate-based retrieval, the second level of the trie is represented with a wavelet tree [21].
 Finally, additional inverted lists are maintained for object-based triple retrieval.
 In particular, for each object o, an inverted list is built, listing all pairs (subject, predicate) of the triples that contain o.
 Thus, searches are carried out by accessing each pair and searching for it in the trie.
+A similar approach based on wavelet trees was also proposed by Curé et al. [22].

 As we are going to detail next, our base solution is similarly based on the trie data structure but instead of maintaining a single trie we exploit efficient and effective compression strategies resulting in a faster solution for all the triple selection patterns and a smaller space occupancy.